 We explored these points here four years ago in the context of future AI, under the title Integrity.
 Trusted advisors still need tech resources, tech skills, and most importantly tech awareness.
-To hold ground and enable growth, deeper client relationships are still essential.
+To hold ground and to enable growth, the deepening of client relationships is essential.

-Challenges fuel progress: a deluge of data, the management of automation, IT transition, new paradigms of truth, clouds of distracting chaff, structural over-capacities in markets, competitive alternative business models, disintermediation, and rapidly evolving global digital marketplaces.
+Progress is fuelled by challenges, such as the deluge of data, the management of automation, IT transition, new paradigms of truth, clouds of distracting chaff, structural over-capacities in markets, competitive alternative business models, disintermediation, and rapidly evolving global digital marketplaces – they all contribute.
 Meanwhile highly matrixed and complex global organisations with significant alliances make individual trusted relationships harder to maintain, a problem exacerbated by an ever-present stream of corporate restructurings.

 What we’re learning about the brain has implications for how we work effectively with peers, clients and others.
 Building deeper, stickier relationships remains a key strategic imperative for all, yet one that business and law schools don’t teach.